From The Stovefitter's Manual by Julian Patrick

 It is worth mentioning that a dry, well-seasoned log, ideally from an approved source, emit far more heat than damp or unseasoned logs.

-The wood burning stoves mentioned in this article can burn wood, coal or smokeless fuel.
+The stoves mentioned in this article can burn wood and a few can burn coal or smokeless fuel (they will then be designated as "multifuel").
 If you are burning wood, to get the maximum efficiency from your log burner, please ensure the wood is dry and seasoned.
+The trend is towards wood burning as wood is a renewable resource and not a fossil fuel and so can be considered as carbon neutral.

 Please do not be tempted to burn wood and coal at the same time.
 Logs can emit moisture which mixes with the sulphur from coal.
 The two combined create Sulphuric acid which will damage the stove, components and chimney liner/twin wall flue.

-For a small wood burning stove, prices start from as little as £475 and range up to around £1,000.
+For a small wood burner, prices start from as little as £499 and range up to around £1,000.

+If you are getting an installer in you will also need to budget for the installation costs (typically one day with an installer and his apprentice).
 The exact price for installation will vary a great deal depending on the exact locations and type of shed, garage or summerhouse you have.
-You can expect prices in the range of £500 plus the cost of the materials (probably another £500).
+You can expect prices in the range of £500 plus the cost of the materials.

 Of course, if you are self installing it is just the cost of the materials and the kit mentioned further down in this article will be perfect.